Copper Ledges and Chimney Crest: Description and history

 The Barnes family compound is located on the northeast side of Bristol's Federal Hill area, its most fashionable residential area of the early 20th century.
 Chimney Crest, a large Tudor mansion house stands at the southeast corner of Founders Drive and Woodland Street.
 Copper Ledges, a large Colonial Revival mansion, stands at the bend in Founders Drive just east of Bradley Street.
 The estate property, originally 14 acre, has been subdivided for development, and now only 5.5 acre remain associated with these two houses.
 Outbuildings of the compound include a guest house and log cabin, both on the east side of Founders Drive, and a loggia at the southern end of Copper Ledges's formal gardens.

 Fuller Barnes and Henry Barnes were the grandsons of Wallace Barnes, who began manufacturing springs for clocks in the 1860s.
-The brothers greatly expanded the business, transforming it into the American Spring Company.
+The brothers greatly expanded the business, transforming it into the Associated Spring Company.
 Fuller Barnes acquired this estate property in 1920, and Copper Ledges was built for him in 1924.
-It was designed by Henry Hayden, a local architect, and is judged his most significant residential commission.
+It was designed by Harold Hayden, a local architect, and is judged his most significant residential commission.
 Late in his life he donated it to Bristol Hospital, with the idea that it be used as a convalescent home.
 This idea proved unworkable, and the estate was from 1960 to 1970 home to the Laurel Crest Academy, which built ancillary buildings on Bradley Street, and also rented Chimney Crest.
 Chimney Crest was built for Henry Barnes in 1930; it was designed by Perry & Bishop, based in New Britain.

+As of 2025, the estates remain privately owned.